Design graphics & animations for your email marketing campaigns with PixTeller free online animated GIF maker.

 Let's face it - we are all bored of clicking on our email inbox and finding it filled with thousands of unwelcomed advertisements.
 In fact, most people will probably only open a couple of seemingly interesting ones before trashing the rest (and finish reading even fewer!)

-Don't get me wrong, email campaigns remain some of the most powerful marketing tools available - Capable of reaching customers directly and taking advantage of data behavior.
+Don't get me wrong.
+Email campaigns remain some of the most powerful marketing tools available - Capable of reaching customers directly and taking advantage of data behavior.

-The problem, though, is that with the advent of social media and higher connection speeds, text-based content is quickly becoming obsolete.
+However, the problem is that with the advent of social media and higher connection speeds, text-based content is quickly becoming obsolete.
 Particularly within the context of marketing.

 It has simply lost its appeal in today's hectic, fast-moving world.
 But what can you do about it?
 Ask any video company worth their salt about it, and they'll be quick to tell you that the answer lies in combining the effectiveness and reach of email with the appeal and engagement of video content.

 But instead of taking that bit of popular advice at face value, I feel it's useful to take a closer look and see what makes that such a killer marketing combo.
 Shall we?